calcagebra/calcagebra/README.md

 ## Commands

-* `calcagebra`: Open the REPL, use CTRL+C/CTRL+D to exit the repl.
+* `calcagebra repl`: Open the REPL, use CTRL+C/CTRL+D to exit the repl.
-* `calcagebra INPUT`: Run the contents of the file, if a directory is provided or file is not present then an error is thrown.
+* `calcagebra run INPUT`: Run the contents of the file, if a directory is provided or file is not present then an error is thrown.
-* `calcagebra version`: Print the verson of [calcagebra](https://github.com/megatank58/calcabegra).
+* `calcagebra --version`: Print the verson of [calcagebra](https://github.com/megatank58/calcabegra).

 ## Syntax